EllaScheltinga/Deep-Learning-Group-75/README.md

     Mia Choi (5401321)

 ## Overview of Paper
   The AEGNN paper proposes a novel method for event-processing using Asynchronous Event-based Graph Neural Networks.
 Graph Neural Networks process events as static spatio-temporal graphs, which are sparsely distributed.
 Introducing Asynchronous Event-based Graph Neural Networks they aim to process events as evolving spatio-temporal graphs.
 The AEGNN method can efficiently update because the recomputation of the network activations is restricted to only the nodes affected by a new event.
 The AEGNN paper validates its method using object recognition and detection tasks.
 In this paper, object recognition pertains to predicting an object class from the event stream and object detection refers to classifying and detecting object bounding boxes from an event stream.
+The results from the paper show a significant reduction in the computation

 ## Scope of reproducibility